MA in English (Literature)

 Total units required for MA: 30

 The MA in English with a Concentration in Literature is recommended for students preparing to teach at the community college level, for those whose objective is to pursue a Ph.D. in literature, or for high school teachers seeking to advance their understanding of literature and literary theory.

-The three concentrations of the English M.A. offer preparation for students who aspire: to teach writing or literary study in high-school or community-college settings; to teach English to adult learners and to students abroad; to pursue career opportunities in fields such as journalism, publishing, law, technical and creative writing, advertising, arts administration, or civil service; or to pursue study at the doctoral level.
+The two concentrations of the English M.A. offer preparation for students who aspire: to teach writing or literary study in high-school or community-college settings; to teach English to adult learners and to students abroad; to pursue career opportunities in fields such as journalism, publishing, law, creative writing, advertising, arts administration, or civil service; or to pursue study at the doctoral level.

 Because many graduate students work during the day, most graduate courses are scheduled for late afternoon and evening hours.

 Admission as a classified graduate student in English requires: